 What are the differences between treated, untreated, organic and other types of seed?

-FarMore® treated pumpkin, squash, and melon seed provides broad-spectrum protection against soil-borne disease, as well as early season protection against striped cucumber beetles.
-More info.
+- FarMore® treated pumpkin, squash, and melon seed provides broad-spectrum protection against soil-borne disease, as well as early season protection against striped cucumber beetles.
+See more info on FarMore® here.

 Does Harris Seeds sell genetically modified (GMO) seeds?